swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 ### Review the evidence

-The issue links to the Evidently dashboard and to `monitoring/report.json`.
+The issue shows the drift scores extracted from `monitoring/report.json` and links to the Evidently dashboard.
 You already inspected both in the previous chapter, so use that review to decide which branch of the decision tree applies:

 * **Noise or expected variation**: tune the thresholds.
 * **Real degradation of the deployed model**: roll back.